Argyll and Sutherland Highlanders of Canada (Princess Louise's)

 The Argyll and Sutherland Highlanders of Canada (Princess Louise's), or A & SH of C, is a Primary Reserve Highland infantry regiment of the Canadian Armed Forces, based at John W. Foote VC Armoury in Hamilton, Ontario.
-The regiment is part of 4th Canadian Division's 31 Canadian Brigade Group.
+The regiment is part of 2nd Canadian Division's 31 Canadian Brigade Group.
+The regiment was formed in 1903 as "91st 'Highlanders, and since 1920 "Princess Louise's" has been part of the regimental title, for Princess Louise, Duchess of Argyll.
+On 24 May 2026 the regiment formed a tactical grouping with the Royal Hamilton Light Infantry (Wentworth Regiment) as part of the Canadian Army modernization.

 Badge

 "A torteau charged with a leopard's face Or and environed by a wreath of thistles proper, overall an annulus Azure edged and inscribed ARGYLL AND SUTHERLAND and CANADA in letters Or surmounted in chief by the Royal Crown proper and in base by two scrolls Azure edged and inscribed ALBAINN and GU-BRATH in letters Or."